goofy2k/ESPIDF-Code-Conversion/README.md

-# ESPIDF Code Conversion
+# ESP-IDF Code Conversion
- Conversion from c to cpp to Arduino to support re-use of snippets
+ Conversion from C to C++ to Arduino .ino to support re-use of snippets

 ## Purpose